indydevs/flutter/README.md

 This project uses [overcommit](https://github.com/sds/overcommit) to enforce standards.
 Enable the precommit hooks in your local checkout by running: `overcommit --sign`

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number by running `gem bump`, then move the `Unreleased` entries in the [CHANGELOG](./CHANGELOG.md) to the new version and commit that.
+Finally tag and release the gem with `gem tag` and `gem release`

 ## Contributing